ZeinabHassani/SolarFlarePredition/README.md

    2. **Resampling:** Oversampling Sliding Window

    3. **Prediction Solar flare:** The six models trained for solar flare prediction, each differing in time series format (irregular vs. regular), resampling techniques, and LSTM architecture (LSTM vs. DLSTM).
-The models utilize a sliding window approach on flare time series and include:
+The models utilize a sliding window approach on the flare time series, including:
 1) LSTM applied to irregular time series with various resampling strategies,
 2) DLSTM on irregular time series with different resampling,
 3) LSTM on regular time series with a 3-hour interval and resampling,
 4) DLSTM on regular time series with a 3-hour interval and resampling,
 5) LSTM on regular time series incorporating resampling and ensemble learning,
 6) DLSTM on regular time series with resampling and ensemble learning.

+   * Item 1
+* Item 2
+* Item 3
+  * Sub Item A
+  * Sub Item B

 # DataSet